 This cash log detailed all the deposits and withdrawals made from the petty cash account.
 It includes all the information and also a brief description.
-Such as what purchase, to which account is to change, who receives the funds and who grants it.
+Such as what purchase, to which account is to change, who receives the funds, and who grants it.
 So, you should keep all your monthly information.

 Step 3: Record a general record of petty cash

-At least once in a month cash transaction should record.
+At least once in a month cash transactions should record.
 As well as you can use accounting software like QuickBooks accounting software and also a spreadsheet to keep track of your income and expenses.

 Step 4: Restore the relationship between the cash account

 Generally, it keeps all the information of the cash account it keeps all the journal entries for future use.
-As I believe in you require a receipt of all transactions.

 We hope this will help you to understand petty cash and how you can use petty cash in QuickBooks.
 If you have any issues related to the information provided above you can contact us.
 We have a team of ProAdvisors and Experts with great experience to assist you 24*7.
 So, get in touch with us whenever required by ringing us on our toll-free customer support number +1-844-519-0042 to get instant help.
 You can also contact us if you have any other queries or issues related to Quickbooks.